A library for interactive command line interfaces in modern C++

 name you provided in the Cli constructor.

-This means you’re in the root menu.
+This indicates you’re in the root menu.

 Parameter parsing